MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 What are we doing here?
 In `viewDidLoad` we are setting the `TimelineViewController` to be the delegate of the `tabBarController`.
 Every `UIViewController` (which includes all subclasses) in iOS has the `tabBarController?` property; if the view controller is presented from a `UITabBarViewController` (as is the case in **Makestagram**), this property will store a reference to it.

-In the second part of this solution, after:
+In the second part of this solution, we implement the relevant protocol method after:

     // MARK: Tab Bar Delegate

-we implement the relevant protocol method.
 The protocol method requires us to return a boolean value.
 If we return `true` the tab bar will behave as usual and present the view controller that the user has selected.
 If we return `false` the view controller will not be displayed - exactly the behavior that we want for the Photo Tab Bar Item.

 Within the protocol method, we check which view controller is about to be selected.
 If the view controller is a `PhotoViewController` we return `false` and print "Take Photo" to the console.
 Later we'll replace this line with the actual photo taking code.